-- a. copies of students' evaluations of the faculty member for the last three (3) successive years; - b. copies of the peer evaluations of the faculty member for the last three (3) successive years; - c. copies of the chairperson's evaluation of the faculty member for the last three (3) successive years; - d. copies of reprints of refereed publications resulting from research, printed materials that substantiate involvement in creative activities, participation in workshops, seminars, professional organizations, etc. - e. documentation of honors, awards, recognitions bestowed or received; - f. any other documents of professional merit that will facilitate a decision on the request for promotion.
+- a. copies of students' evaluations of the faculty member for the last three(3) successive years; - b. copies of the peer evaluations of the faculty member for the last three (3) successive years; - c. copies of the Program Leader's evaluation of the faculty member for the last three (3) successive years; - d. copies of reprints of refereed publications resulting from research, printed materials that substantiate involvement in creative activities, participation in workshops, seminars, professional organizations, etc. - e. documentation of honors, awards, recognitions bestowed or received; - f. any other documents of professional merit that will facilitate a decision on the request for promotion.

-When the applicant for promotion is the department chair, the following shall also be included in the dossier:
+When the applicant for promotion is the Program Leader or Department Chairperson, the following shall also be included in the dossier:

-- a. copies of the faculty evaluations of the chairperson for the last three (3) successive years when the chairperson is being considered for promotion in rank; - b. copies of the academic dean's evaluation of the chairperson for the last three (3) successive years when the chairperson is being considered for promotion in rank.
+- a. copies of the faculty evaluations of the chairperson for the last three (3) successive years when the chairperson is being considered for promotion in rank; - b. copies of the academic Dean's evaluation of the Program Leader or Department Chairperson for the last three (3) successive years when the Program Leader or Department Chairperson is being considered for promotion in rank.
 Faculty promotion forms and an information sheet can be obtained from the Office Academic Affairs.

-To minimize subjectivity in the evaluation process, evaluators (the departmental committee through the College Retention, Tenure and Promotion Committee), where applicable, shall assign points in accordance with Appendices B, D or E, "A Guide for Quantitative Evaluation: Promotion and Tenure.
+To minimize subjectivity in the evaluation process, evaluators (the department committee through the College Retention, Tenure and Promotion Committee), where applicable, shall assign points in accordance with Appendices B, D or E. While maximum points per category are thereby stipulated, evaluators shall agree on the number of sub-points to be credited per entry in an itemized list in the respective category.